NewLouwa/Mega_Import_Plugin/README.md

 1. Click the MEGA Import button in the top navigation bar (shows the MEGA logo)
 2. Log in with your MEGA.nz account credentials
+3. After successful login, you'll be redirected to the MEGA Cloud Browser page
-3. Browse your MEGA cloud storage and select files to import
+4. Browse your MEGA cloud storage and select files to import
-4. Click "Import Selected" to download the selected files to your Stash library
+5. Click "Import Selected" to download the selected files to your Stash library

 ### Features

 - Direct login to your MEGA account
-- Browse your entire MEGA cloud storage
+- Dedicated browser page for MEGA cloud storage
-- Navigate through folders
+- Navigate through folders with intuitive interface
 - Select multiple files for import
 - Visual file selection with checkboxes
 - Clear path navigation
-- Tabbed interface for organization
+- Full-screen browsing experience
-- Account management within the plugin
+- Account management integrated with the plugin

 ## Requirements